Ibi-M/game_centre_final/README.md

+### Run the 'game_choice.py' file if you want to try the Game Centre!

-### This game centre involves 7 games with more coming soon:
+## This game centre involves 7 games with more coming soon:

 - [ ] Hangman
 - [ ] Rock, Paper, Scissors